Arda-Karamocu/PS4Controlled_ArmBot_ESP32/README.md

 # PS4Controlled_ArmBot_ESP32
-This project was made by Arda Karamoçu.
+This project was made by me.
-Bu proje Arda Karamoçu tarafından yapılmıştır.
+Bu proje benim tarafından yapılmıştır.

 In this project, I use a PS4 controller and I adapt [Ujwal Nandanwar's](https://github.com/un0038998) PS3-controlled RobotArmCar project for the PS4 controller and I add some new features like signals stop lights and status led.
 If you have some problems with the PS4 controller library you can watch [ hash include electronics's video](https://youtu.be/dRysvxQfVDw?si=4Gacg5gsg6IlXpIF)